Cognitive Comparability and the Limits of Governance: Evaluating Authority Under Radical Capability Asymmetry

 The prospective case, as specified, fails on at least four of six evaluation dimensions in ways that are structural.
 The failures in legitimacy (public reason), non-domination (uncontrolled capacity), subsidiarity (scope erosion), and institutional resilience (single point of failure) persist across any implementation consistent with the prospective case, though the two design-tractable failures may be more amenable to resolution than the two theory-requiring ones.

 These results bear directly on the case's own exclusions.
 Section~\ref{sec:concept} specified that the prospective case is not world government, not unrestricted authority, and not a replacement for democratic self-governance.
 Maintaining these exclusions is the central difficulty.
 Scope limitation erodes under pressure from demonstrated superior capability.
 Constitutional bounds require enforcement against an agent capable of circumventing them.
 Formal democratic authorization becomes nominal when the governed cannot meaningfully contest the governor's conduct.
-The prospective case describes a bounded arrangement, but the boundaries are load-bearing in a way that the capability asymmetry systematically undermines.
+The prospective case describes a bounded arrangement, but those bounds are exactly what the capability asymmetry systematically undermines.